 Evaluating Interventions Aimed at Improving Neurosurgical Patient Outcomes in Uganda (2018-2019)

 This Bass Connections project team evaluated interventions directed at impacting neurosurgical patient outcomes.
-The team applied its research question – Which interventions aimed at neurosurgical patients actually improve patient outcomes and are efficient and cost effective?
-The team will apply this question to three foundational areas: infection control, medication management and patient family education.
+The team applied its research question – Which interventions aimed at neurosurgical patients actually improve patient outcomes and are efficient and cost effective? – to three foundational areas: infection control, medication management and patient family education.

 Summer 2018 – Spring 2019

 See related teams, Benchmarking Interventions Aimed at Improving Neurosurgical Patient Outcomes in Uganda (2019-2020) and Interventions Improving Neurosurgery Patient Outcomes in Uganda (2017-2018).

 /undergraduate Team Members